 The right shower door depends on the overall aesthetics of your home.
 A frameless shower door works very well with minimalist or modern interiors, but a framed shower door best suits a home with traditional design elements.
 [Source: Architectural Digest]

 Added to the pros, the ease of maintenance and its simplicity is why frameless glass partitions are at the forefront.
-Frameless bathroom dividers are pretty flexible, and it visually creates a feeling of spaciousness with the help of glass panes.
+Frameless bathroom dividers are pretty flexible, and they visually create a feeling of spaciousness with the help of glass panes.
 See more walk-in shower designs here.

 Nowadays, designers have developed interesting textures, patterns, and colors with variations in material types for bath encasement panels.
 Gone are the days when bath enclosures were instilled with only clear glass.